 Our general and administrative expenses consisted primarily of salaries and benefits (including share-based compensation) for general management, finance and administrative personnel, rental, office administration and utility expenses, fees to third-party payment processors, professional service fees and other management expenses such as traveling costs.
-General office and administration expenses totaled US\$15.5 million, US\$23.8 million and US\$36.6 million, accounting for 42.2%, 44.0% and 51% of total general and administrative expenses, for the years ended December 31, 2016, 2017 and 2018, respectively.
-Salaries and employee benefits (excluding data verification personnel) decreased by US\$0.1 million, or 2.0%, to US\$6.3 million in 2017 as compared to 2016 mainly due to the decrease in our workforce as we reduced the operations of our legacy marketplace lending platform, and increased by US\$2.2 million, or 35%, to US\$8.5 million in 2018 as compared to 2017 mainly due to an increase in our workforce to gamer a higher competitive edge We incurred substantial cost relating to staff reduction compensation from both lenders' service and borrowers' service business units.
-These costs were recorded in headquarter general and administrative expenses.
-Rental expenses decreased by US\$0.6 million, or 9.7%, to US\$5.9 million in 2017 as compared to the 2016 mainly as a result of the closure of some of our branch offices in 2017, and decreased by US\$0.2 million, or 3.4%, to US\$5.7 million in 2018 as compared to 2017 mainly due to the reduced rental space in 2018.
-The amount of fees paid to the third-party payment processors and commercial banks for servicing borrower payments on loans facilitated on our platform were US\$1,360,000, US\$3,890,000 and US\$7,807,000 for the years ended December 31, 2016, 2017 and 2018, respectively.
-The increase in the fees paid to the third-party payment processors was a combined result of (i) the introduction of new mobile-based third-party payment processing companies to enhance user experience; and (ii) higher service rates charged by certain of our third-party payment companies.
-Our total general and administrative expenses amounted to US\$36.7 million, US\$54.1 million and US\$72.3 million for the years ended December 31, 2016, 2017 and 2018, respectively.
-These increases were primarily due to the increase in related corporate-level operational functions such as product management, customer service, call centers and data analytics, as well as technology infrastructure.
-As part of our general and administrative expenses, we recognized share-based compensation expense for incentive shares of US\$1.0 million, US\$2.5 million and US\$2.4 million in the consolidated statements of comprehensive income (loss) for the years ended December 31, 2016, 2017 and 2018, respectively.
+General office and administration expenses totaled US\$54.1 million, US\$72.3 million and US\$44.0 million, accounting for 43.4%, 54.2% and 67.7% of total general and administrative expenses, for the years ended December 31, 2017, 2018 and 2019, respectively.
+Salaries and employee benefits (excluding data verification personnel) decreased by US\$0.9 million, or -11%, to US\$7.60 million in 2019 as compared to 2018 mainly due to massive layoffs.
+Rental expenses decreased by US\$3.34 million, or54%, to US\$2.2 million in 2019 as compared to the 2018 mainly as a result of the closure of some of our branch offices.
+The amount of fees paid to the third-party payment processors and commercial banks for servicing borrower payments on loans facilitated on our platform were US\$3,890,000, US\$7,807,000 and US\$3,556,424 for the years ended December 31, 2017, 2018 and 2019, respectively.
+The decrease in the fees paid to the third-party payment processors was a - result of stop of online lending business.Our total general and administrative expenses amounted to US\$54.1 million, US\$72.3 million and US\$44.0 million for the years ended December 31, 2017, 2018 and 2019, respectively.
+These decreases were primarily due to cut down of related corporate-level operational functions such as product management, customer service, call centers and data analytics, as well as technology infrastructure.
+As part of our general and administrative expenses, we recognized share-based compensation expense for incentive shares of US\$2.5 million, US\$2.4 million and US\$4.3 million in the consolidated statements of comprehensive income (loss) for the years ended December 31, 2017, 2018 and 2019, respectively..

 Our product development expenses consisted primarily of expenses incurred in connection with loan matching, gathering historical data and borrowing behaviors of borrowers and potential borrowers, and monitoring and maintaining our marketplace lending platform.
-Our product development expenses amounted to US\$8.6 million, US\$11.6 million and US\$16 million in the years ended December 31, 2016, 2017 and 2018, respectively.
-The increase in product development expenses was primarily driven by the increase in number of loans and loan volume on our marketplace lending platform.
-In 2018, driven by changes in the regulatory environment, both number of loans and loan volume dropped
+Our product development expenses amounted to US\$11.6 million, US\$16 million and US\$4.6 million in the years ended December 31, 2017, 2018 and 2019, respectively.
+The decrease in product development expenses was primarily driven by changes in the regulatory environment, both number of loans and loan volume dropped